allingeek/nmap-sd/README.md

 This tool is most useful if you can agree to run only a single service per port.
 Meaning that all instances of service A run on port Z and instances of service B run on port Y, and so on...

+## Behavior

+The discovery will run every 30 seconds and take some time to perform the task itself.
+The runtime currently scales O(N*M) where N is the number of hosts on the overlay network and M is the number of ports that you are scanning.
+By default, after each pass the script will generate a JSON encoded line to STDOUT.

 ## Examples

 Suppose you wanted to discover all the nodes on an overlay that were listening on port 80, 2000, 3000, 4000, and 5000.
 Running the following command would generate a JSON map with the results: